Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 From here, I saw more of Ross Lake, plus a clearer sight of Jack Mountain and Crater Mountain.
 Views were similar to those on Gabriel Peak, now a little under two miles to the southeast.
 To the west, the horizon stayed hazy like yesterday.

-Northern panoramic view on Elija Ridge
+Northern panorama from Elija Ridge

-Northern panoramic view on Elija Ridge
+Northern panorama from Elija Ridge

 See more trip photos here.